 Women in Energy & Renewables

-click the photos to see more!
+click the photos to learn more!

 We did it again!
 Designed and ran 12 fun hands-on renewable energy workshops in Portland as a part of the GirlsBuild summer camps!
 At the Portland camps, we hosted 12 hands-on workshops, working with 120 girls ages 8 to 14.
 We provided girls the tools, knowledge and hands-on experience of installing solar panels and an introduction to engineering fundamentals for wind energy.